Hallam's floods not receding | Dandenong Star Journal

 It also sought Melbourne Water to “investigate new approaches” to protect Centre Road, Mr Richardson said.

-During Casey and Melbourne Water’s emergency response, Club Hallam owner David Gaul says he witnessed a “comedy of errors” in which a worker poured petrol into a running pump.
+During the emergency response, Club Hallam owner David Gaul says he witnessed a “comedy of errors” in which a worker poured petrol into a running pump.

 Unsurprisingly, the machine and its operator managed to catch alight.